 Exhale completely through your mouth while make a whooshing sound.

 Inhale through your nose as you count up till 4 seconds.

 Exhale from your mouth while making a whooshing sound, for 8 seconds.

 Repeat the above until you feel relaxed.
 I do 3 -4 repetitions.

 I used this method during exam time.
 Lightly stretching just before bed helps relax your taunt muscles.
 Be careful not to over do it.
 If you get into a full blown exercise you could increase your adrenaline levels, which would keep you awake for longer.

 8. Focus on your breathing

 Concentrating on your breathing can make you relax almost instantly.
-If you are not able to do the 4-7-8 method try concentrating on your breathe.
-I like to think of an affirmation every time I breathe in and different affirmation every time I breathe out.
+If you are not able to do the 4-7-8 method try concentrating on your breath.
+I like to think of an affirmation every time I breathe in and a different affirmation every time I breathe out.